Charikshith/GEN_AI_REPO/Mastering_Python/17 - Multiprocessing.md

 ### Introduction

 Inter-process communication (IPC) is a crucial aspect of developing concurrent and distributed systems.
 In Python, the `multiprocessing` module provides several tools to facilitate IPC, with one of the most useful being the `Pipe`.
-In this blog post, we'll explore how to use pipes to send data between two processes.
+In this section, we'll explore how to use pipes to send data between two processes.
 We'll create a real-world example where a sender process sends data to a receiver process, demonstrating the power and simplicity of using pipes for IPC.

 ### Setup and Imports